typeduck/amqpjson/README.md

   - empty: declared as durable=false, autoDelete=true, expires=60000
   - non-empty: declared as durable=true, autoDelete=false, no expiration
 - exchange: exchange name, asserted as 'topic' exchange
-- bindKey: key used to bind exchange to queue, skipped if empty or no exchange
+- bindKey: used to bind exchange to queue, skipped if empty or no exchange
+  - single string is OK
+  - array of strings is OK (all will be bound)
 - options: additional options to extend (or override) the defaults which are based on queue name (e.g. set a named queue that expires)